allegro/fogger/README.md

 Road Map
 ===================
+    * Substitute SafeAsyncTask (from Roboguice) with RxJava

-At the moment I have no plan for further features, if you have any idea please let me know.
+If you have any idea please let me know.

 License
 =======